 "Pippi's feeling pretty proud of all she learned this week.
 She loved it and is super excited about next week.
 She had school right after we hung up yesterday so she showed her teacher and her entire class the pouch she made."

 "The instructors explained things well!
 There were kits so you don't need to go out and buy everything.
 This felt more like an alternative to an in person class because the materials were provided.
 There are two cameras (one of the teachers and the other of the sewing machine) which was great.
 You can point your camera at a certain angle so the teachers can provide detailed feedback.
 In the studio the instructors had us gather around a table and that is similar on zoom when we observe them."

 Sophie - Long Time Sewing Camper - Hoboken, NJ

 "Megan - Our family can’t thank you enough for the wonderful sewing classes that you’ve both provided online during this time.
 They have been a major source of joy for Eva.
 And in return for us as well!

 You are both very, very special people and it was a pleasure for Eva to get to sew with you both and for me to overhear the fun you were all having. : )"

 Eva's Mom - Jersey City, NJ

 "Luna really enjoyed the video classes !
-Thank you Megan & Rachel for your guidance and kindness.
+Thank you Megan & Rachael for your guidance and kindness.
 Our girls have been thoroughly inspired by both of you during this time."